The good conversationalist.

 Know when to stop.
 Talking too much can seem self-centered.
 Talking too little may seem cold.
 Aim for balance—speak, but let others talk too.

-Don’t hijack stories.
-Let people tell their own tales instead of cutting in with your version.
+Don't hijack stories.
+Let people share their own experiences instead of interrupting with your account.

-Avoid repetition.
-Repeating the same story gets boring.
-If you're unsure, ask: “Did I already tell you about our trip to Sicily?”
+Don't repeat.
+Telling the same tale is boring.
+If you're not certain, inquire: "Did I already tell you about our vacation in Sicily?"

 Watch your tone.
-Statements shouldn't sound like questions—“I went to the gym?” sounds unsure.
+Statements should not be worded as questions—"I went to the gym?" comes across as uncertain.

 Mind your slang.
 Casual expressions are fine with friends but can come off as unprofessional in formal settings.